shanebarringer/class_challenges/blocks_lesson/blocks.md

 Blocks are temporary methods without names. (we could call them anonymous methods).
 Instead of naming the method, we treat it like an argument to another method.

+*Instead of naming the method however, we treat a block like an argument to another method*

 ```ruby
 some_numbers = [1,2,3,4]